 744. TECHNOMASTER: Just a Tyrannosaur skeleton I borrowed from the Natural History Museum, my dear.
 I need to run a short errand and…

-745. SOUND: WHIRR AND CLANK OF PROSTETICS AS THE TECHNOMASTER WALKS TO THE TYRANNOSAUR — LET IT FINISH
+745. SOUND: WHIRR AND CLANK OF PROSTHETICS AS THE TECHNOMASTER WALKS TO THE TYRANNOSAUR — LET IT FINISH

 746. TECHNOMASTER: (GRUNTING AS HE CLIMBS UP) …he makes the perfect mount for crossing a ruined city.
 Once my minions pass up that box… thank you… I’ll be all set.
 (BEAT) Let me just make you a little more uncomfortable before I go.

-747. SOUND: ELECTRONIC BEEP OF BUTTON BEING PRESSED FOLLOWED BY CLICK AND WHIRR OF CHAIN BEING WHINCHED UP — ESTABLISH AND UNDER — PLAY UNTIL NEXT SOUND
+747. SOUND: ELECTRONIC BEEP OF BUTTON BEING PRESSED FOLLOWED BY CLICK AND WHIRR OF CHAIN BEING WINCHED UP — ESTABLISH AND UNDER — PLAY UNTIL NEXT SOUND

 748. TERESA: No!
 Aagh!
 Trent, help!
 I’m being winched to the ceiling.